Type of entity

-Mansbridge propelled CBC Churchill’s first local newscast by creating it, along with producing and hosting.
+Mansbridge created, produced, and hosted CBC Churchill’s first local newscast.
 He also began to host popular interviews that stood apart from others due to his conversational style and notable voice.
 His work was well received, as it was regularly aired on CBC national newscasts.
 He then moved on to work at CBC Radio and Television in Winnipeg.

 Success continued to follow Mansbridge.
 By 1975, he was the Saskatchewan correspondent for CBC’s The National.
 The next year, he became Ottawa’s parliamentary news reporter for CBC TV.
 By 1981, he began to host the weekend editions of The National and worked as a correspondent in Washington and London.